zhouxf53/ubuntu14_cuda/README.md

 ## 8. Download Anaconda from the official website
 https://www.anaconda.com/distribution/

-## 9. Install Anaconda and create new enviroment
+## 9. Install Anaconda and create new environment
 Install anaconda, press s to skip terms, d to fast forward.
 All options yes.
 ```
 cd ~/Download